 Senior Natural Heritage Advisor for the National Trust for Scotland.
 BSBI Vice County Recorder for Roxburghshire & Selkirkshire.
 BSc Plant Science, the University of Edinburgh.

 John is Emeritus Professor at the University of Edinburgh, and a former President of the Botanical Society of Scotland (BSS).
 He is an ecologist, with interests that include global ecology and the carbon cycle, plant water relations and forest ecology.
 Currently he is leading the BSS & BSBI Urban Flora of Scotland project (now in its sixth year).

 During working hours Matt is a research biologist with Forest Research, based at the northern research station near Edinburgh.
 At other times he's a wannabe fell runner and botanist in training who teaches tree ID for the Field Studies Council.
 For his sins he is BSBI joint referee for conifers...

-Vice County Recorder for Dumfriesshire since 1995 Currently Chair BSBI Board
+Vice County Recorder for Dumfriesshire since 1995 Currently Chair BSBI Board of Trustees